Lottery Ticket (2010 film)

 Lottery Ticket is a 2010 American comedy film directed by Erik White and starring Bow Wow, Brandon T. Jackson, Naturi Naughton, Keith David, Charlie Murphy, Gbenga Akinnagbe, Terry Crews, Mike Epps, Loretta Devine and Ice Cube.
 The story follows a young man from Atlanta who wins a $370 million lottery, and soon realizes that people from the neighborhood are not his real friends, but are after his money.

-Released theatrically on August 20, 2010 by Warner Bros.
+Released theatrically on August 20, 2010, by Warner Bros.
 Pictures, the film received mixed reviews from critics, who praised the cast's performances but criticized the story and characters.
-It was also a box office disappointment, only grossing $24.7 million worldwide against a $17 million budget.
+It was also a box office disappointment, only grossing $24.5 million against a $19 million budget.

 Plot

-Kevin Carson (Bow Wow) is a young man living in the projects with his grandmother (Loretta Devine).
-Kevin dreams of one day designing his own sneaker line, but currently works at Foot Locker.
-His dreams are supported by two of his best friends: Benny (Brandon T. Jackson) and Stacey (Naturi Naughton).
-He comes across Lorenzo (Gbenga Akinnagbe), the neighborhood bully.
+Living in the projects with his grandmother, Kevin Carson dreams of one day designing his own sneaker line, but currently works at Foot Locker.
+His dreams are supported by two of his best friends: Benny and Stacie.
 Meanwhile, everyone in his neighborhood is trying to win the Mondo Million Dollar Lottery of $370 million.

-Lorenzo demands that Kevin gives him and his three friends three sets of sneakers each for free.
-When Lorenzo shows up to Kevin's job at Foot Locker, and grabs the shoes, the alarms go off and the police arrive, after Lorenzo claims Kevin gave him the shoes as a gift, he attempts to explain to the police that he did not intend to give the shoes to Lorenzo, Lorenzo is arrested for shoplifting and Kevin loses his job.
+At Foot Locker, paroled criminal Lorenzo demands that Kevin gives him and his three friends three sets of sneakers each for free.
+However, after he grabs the shoes, the alarms go off and the police arrive.
+When Lorenzo claims Kevin gave him the shoes as a gift, he attempts to explain to the police that he did not intend to give the shoes to Lorenzo.
+Lorenzo is then arrested for shoplifting and Kevin loses his job.

 On his way home, he buys a Mondo Millionaire Lottery ticket at a gas station, playing his grandmother's and his lucky numbers.
+He also gets a ticket for himself, using the numbers on a fortune cookie fortune.
 He meets Benny, who tells him that the whole neighborhood heard that Kevin "snitched" on Lorenzo, and is even called one by their friends.
-Defeated, Kevin goes home and quickly falls asleep.
+Depressed, Kevin goes home and quickly falls asleep.
 Later, the numbers of the lottery are announced.
-Grandma's ticket doesn't win, but Kevin finds out that his own ticket has won him $370 million.
+Grandma's ticket doesn't win, but Kevin finds out that his ticket has won him $370 million.